An overview of TDP requirements, and the skills and certification you attain by meeting them.

 - A letter from CTL certifying your attainment of objectives intrinsic to effective teaching

-- Notation of completion on your Columbia University transcript (for Arts and Sciences, SEAS, Mailman, Nursing, Business, and School of the Arts / MFA students)
+- Notation of completion on your Columbia University transcript (for doctoral students in Arts and Sciences, SEAS, Mailman, Nursing, Social Work, Business, Journalism, and GSAPP – and for MFA students in the and School of the Arts)

 The activities and reflections you complete along the way in the TDP also help inform compelling teaching statements, portfolios, and other representations of pedagogical preparation on the job market.
 Read more about TDP benefits and read participant testimonials.